linkedin/rest.li/src/pathspec_user_guide.md

-### Union and UnionArray, Alias and Alias in Union
+### Union and UnionArray, Alias and Alias in Unions

 ##### Union
 The use case for the PathSpec for union would be a path to one of the types within the union.